-18.3.4.2 ITELE for ICT (Improving Literacy and Numeracy in Primary Education through ICT)
+19.3.4.2 ITELE for ICT (Improving Literacy and Numeracy in Primary Education through ICT)

-IICD launched the "ITELE for ICT" project in December 2011 and it will run until 31 December 2014.
-It is focused on improving literacy and numeracy in primary education in the Serere District in Eastern Uganda through the integration of ICT in teaching and learning processes.
-The projects aims to train 20 teachers in 8 targeted primary schools and then 10 teachers per school by 2014 to develop Information Communication based teaching content, lesson planning and scheming and support pupils to design, develop and disseminate IEC materials that address community needs and concerns.
+IICD ran the "ITELE for ICT" project from December 2011 to 31 December 2014.
+It was focused on improving literacy and numeracy in primary education in the Serere District in Eastern Uganda through the integration of ICT in teaching and learning processes.
+The projects aimed to train 20 teachers in 8 targeted primary schools and then 10 teachers per school by 2014 to develop Information Communication based teaching content, lesson planning and scheming and support pupils to design, develop and disseminate IEC materials that address community needs and concerns.

-Organization(s)/funding sources: Partners include: Connect4Change, Edukans, IICD (Netherlands) and Education Local Expertise Centre Uganda, HNU and I-Network (Uganda).
+Organization(s)/funding sources: Partners included: Connect4Change, Edukans, IICD (Netherlands) and Education Local Expertise Centre Uganda, HNU and I-Network (Uganda).
 Funded through Grant of €39,568 from Edukans, Netherlands.